-This method allows an arbitrary persistent object to be retrieved under the given key into the repository.
+This method allows an arbitrary persistent object to be retrieved from the repository under the given key.

 If the key is not found in the repository an exception with JXFS\E\NOEXIST is thrown. void setValueForKey(String key, Serializable value) throws JxfsException